What is it?

 The purple New Submission notification allows you to see clearly what has a submission and still needs to be marked.

-In the grid view there is a search function in the top right-hand menu, so you can easily and quickly search for a single student.
+In the grid view there is a search function in the top left-hand menu, so you can easily and quickly search for a single student.

 Step 1: Click on the link to the assignment you want to mark.
 Then in the list view of the students, you can see that the student who submitted the assignment has a link on their name and a submission time.
 Click on their name link, and that brings you to the submission itself.